 The safer a driver you are, the less likely you are to make claims on your car insurance policy – and so the cheaper that policy should be.

-That’s the theory, in any case, behind the no-claims bonus: a discount on motor premiums for customers who have not made a claim on their policy for at least 12 months.
+That’s the theory, in any case, behind the no-claims discount: a discount on motor premiums for customers who have not made a claim on their policy for at least 12 months.

 How is your no-claims period worked out?